harvardartmuseums/lightbox-toolkit/README.md

 # LightboxToolkit

-How-to and documentation on the Lightbox Gallery for collaborators and operators
+How-to and documentation on the Lightbox Gallery, intended for both collaborators and operators.